 Select a cell where you want your products to be shown.
 Then, in Template Builder open the "Elements" tab.

-Referencing Variables inside Repeater requires you to place # (hash sign) before and after the name of Variables.
+Referencing variables inside Repeater requires you to place # (hash sign) before and after the name of variables.

-Select the following attribute values:
+Use the following values:

 Next, let's add a payment details section to the "Sales Quote" Sheet.